-- For window and non-ducted split AC units, use equipment that meets at least the 2-star rating standards of the Emirates Authority for Standardization and Metrology (ESMA) UAE.S 5010-1:2019. - For ducted split and packaged AC units, use equipment which is at least 6% more efficient than the minimum efficiency standard of the ESMA UAE.S 5010-5: 2019. - For multi-split and VRF units, use equipment which is at least 6% more efficient than the minimum efficiency standard of the ESMA UAE.S 5010-5: 2019. - For chilling packages use equipment that meets at least the efficiencies outlined in Table 7. - B. HVAC Controls - Provide one set-point control for each regularly occupied room, near the entrance of the room.
+- For window and non-ducted split AC units, use equipment that meets at least the 2-star rating standards of the Emirates Authority for Standardization and Metrology (ESMA). - For ducted split AC units, use equipment which is at least 6% more efficient than the minimum efficiency standard of the ESMA UAE.S 5010-5: 2016. - For packaged units, use equipment compliant with the minimum efficiency standard of the ESMA UAE.S 5010-5: 2016. - For chilling packages use equipment that meets at least the ASHRAE 90.1-2013 Efficiency Requirements Effective 1/1/2010 standard for full and part load conditions (ASHRAE 90.1-2013 Table 6.8.1-3 Effective 1/1/2010). - B. HVAC Controls - Provide one set-point control for each regularly occupied room, near the entrance of the room.

-- Extract of the tender specifications, material schedule or bill of quantities showing the specified HVAC systems, rated capacities and associated efficiencies (COP/EER and IPLV if applicable). - HVAC control schematics.
+- Extract of the tender specifications, material schedule or bill of quantities showing the specified HVAC systems, rated capacities and associated efficiencies (COP/EER and IPLV if applicable) - HVAC control schematics

-- Technical product information or datasheet of the HVAC equipment which include the following information: - Rated Capacity. - COP/EER and IPLV (IPLV only for chilling packages). - Testing Method.
+- Technical product information or datasheet of the HVAC equipment which include the following information: - Rated Capacity - COP/EER and IPLV (IPLV only for chilling packages) - Testing Method